 --branch-changes-only flag, as shown below:

-# Constrain tests to a specific branch mabl tests run-cloud --mabl-branch my-feature-branch # Constrain tests to only a specific branch AND only tests edited on that branch mabl tests run-cloud --mabl-branch my-feature-branch --branch-changes-only
+# Constrain tests to a specific branch with a specific test id mabl tests run-cloud --mabl-branch my-feature-branch --id <id> # Constrain tests to only a specific branch AND only tests edited on that branch that match a label called WIP mabl tests run-cloud --mabl-branch my-feature-branch --branch-changes-only --labels WIP

 To see all options for the